The yellow oak leaf fluttered from a branch ten meters over the ground. It landed in a capillary nest, then a sudden gust

 "The Vide France bakery is as phony as a three-dollar bill.
 They have no bakery in Pittsburgh."

-to be there when we get this whole thing settled," Mark perorated.
+"I'll meet you there in an hour.
+I want to be there when we get this whole thing settled," Mark perorated.

 Keith, Joe and I had waited in Mark's apartment some three hours before I panicked.
 When I fruitlessly called him three times,